R2Northstar/VerifiedMods/README.md

   * Browse all code for malicious stuff.
 3. In JSON document update:
   * Check Thunderstore prefix is correct (must equal "Dependency string" on Thunderstore webpage without version information);
-  * Manually checksum archive, and ensure hash is the same with the one included in the PR.
+  * Manually checksum archive, and ensure hash is the same with the one included in the PR;
+  * Ensure "CommitHash" value is a valid hash on the mod's repository.

 If everything seems good to you, you can merge the pull request, officially marking the mod as verified!